aamnah/dotfiles/README.md

 `echo -e "\n${color_cyan}Current date :$color_off " ; date`

-will echo `Current date :` in cyan color and then output `date` on the next line.
+will echo `Current date :` in cyan color and then output `date` in default color on the next line.

 .aliases
 ---